-- 15.24 The Council is required under the European Directive to mitigate the impacts of development on designated sites of European significance such as the Thames Basin Heaths Special Protection Areas.
+15.28 The Council is required under the European Directive to mitigate the impacts of development on designated sites of European significance such as the Thames Basin Heaths Special Protection Areas.
 The European Directive expects a precautionary approach to be taken to avoid harm to the SPA and in this regard, the mitigation is required to be provided before development is allowed to take place.
 Natural England has determined one of the effective means of mitigating the impacts of development on the SPA is the provision of SANGs.
-The following sites have been appraised and recommended as preferred sites for consideration in the Site Allocations DPD for the reason given in paragraph 15.25 below: - Brookwood Farm SANG, Bagshot Road, Brookwood GU21 2TR (GB7); - Byfleet SANG, land to the south of Parvis Road, Byfleet KT14 7AB (GB14); - Westfield Common SANG, land to the east of New Lane, Woking GU22 9RB (GB9); - Gresham Mill SANG (first SANG), High Street, Old Woking, GU22 9LH (GB10); - Gresham Mill SANG (second SANG), High Street, Old Woking, GU22 9LH (GB21); - Woking Palace, Carters Lane, Old Woking GU22 8JQ (Green Infrastructure, Heritage Parkland and Country Park) (GB12). - 15.25 The reasons for recommending the SANGs for allocation in the Site Allocations DPD are that they will: - Facilitate improvements to the health and wellbeing of the community; - Reduce vulnerability to flooding and harm from flooding; - Facilitate social inclusion: - Improve accessibility to services and facilities; - Conserve and enhance biodiversity; - Conserve and enhance and where appropriate make accessible for the enjoyment of the natural landscape and cultural assets; - Reduce the cause of climate change; and - Enable the delivery of housing. - 15.26 Overall, the Council has identified sufficient land as SANGs to support the delivery of all the preferred housing sites. - 15.27 The SA also supports the Six Crossroads roundabout scheme to deliver transport infrastructure to support development in the area.
-This proposal will help reduce congestion and air pollution in the area.
+The following sites have been appraised and recommended as preferred sites for consideration in the Site Allocations DPD for the reason given in paragraph 15.28 below:

-15.28 A number of sites identified as reasonable alternatives for appraisal are rejected on the basis of the analysis of the appraisal and as such are not recommended to be considered for allocation in the Site Allocations DPD.
-The sites and the reasons for their rejection are set out in Table 8.
+- Brookwood Farm SANG, Bagshot Road, Brookwood GU21 2TR (GB18); - Byfleet SANG, land to the south of Parvis Road, Byfleet KT14 7AB (GB17); - Westfield Common SANG, land to the east of New Lane, Woking GU22 9RB (GB17) (formerly known as Mayfield SANG); - Gresham Mill SANG (first SANG), High Street, Old Woking, GU22 9LH (GB20); - Gresham Mill SANG (second SANG), High Street, Old Woking, GU22 9LH (GB21); - 15.29 The reasons for recommending the SANGs for allocation in the Site Allocations DPD are that they will: - Facilitate improvements to the health and wellbeing of the community; - Reduce vulnerability to flooding and harm from flooding; - Facilitate social inclusion; - Improve accessibility to services and facilities; - Conserve and enhance biodiversity; - Conserve and enhance and where appropriate make accessible for the enjoyment of the natural landscape and cultural assets; - Reduce the cause of climate change; and - Enable the delivery of housing. - 15.30 Overall, the Council has identified sufficient land as SANGs to support the delivery of all the preferred housing sites. - 15.31 A number of sites identified as reasonable alternatives for appraisal are rejected on the basis of the analysis of the appraisal and as such are not recommended to be considered for allocation in the Site Allocations DPD.
+The sites and the reasons for their recommended rejection are set out in Table 8.